HuaMick/Reference/Tools/GCP/gcp_logging.md

+Cloud Logging only stores data for 30 days.
+	- For storage, send logs to cloud storage.
+	- For storage and analytics, send logs to bigquery

 **Big Query Data Transfer Service**
 *All logs with config in ... with json payload msg using regex match string starting with "Summary:"